cures-hub/cures-condec-jira/README.md

 ### Overview and Model
 The plug-in consists of a frontend and backend component.
-[The backend is implemented in Java code organized into 15 packages.](src/main/java/de/uhd/ifi/se/decision/management/jira) The following class diagram gives an overview of important classes.
+[The backend is implemented in Java code organized into 15 packages.](src/main/java/de/uhd/ifi/se/decision/management/jira) The following class diagram gives an overview of important classes (only ten packages are included).

 ![Overview class diagram](doc/diagrams/class_diagram_overview.png)
-*Overview class diagram*
+*Overview of important backend classes (UML class diagram)*

 The [model classes](src/main/java/de/uhd/ifi/se/decision/management/jira/model) represent the data model of decision knowledge and other software artifacts in Jira.
 The class *KnowledgeGraph* contains *KnowledgeElement*s and *Link*s.